lucymait/project-4/README.md

 Check out the top fitness classes in your area, [here](https://fitbook-fitness.herokuapp.com/#/).

-**Please note**, due to the Heroku deficiency, Heroku is unable to upload images in our Registration Form.
+**Please note:** Due to the Heroku deficiency, Heroku is unable to upload images in our Registration Form.
 When using the app on Heroku, you will be unable to upload a photo, however we have implemented a default image to be present when an image is not uploaded.
 On the other hand, we have proof this works locally, please see below in our ReadMe.

 ## Brief